- Open Access

 No statistically significant differences in FA were found in OCD patients with or without comorbidity.

-Percentage of parents who endorsed one of the two highest scores on items in FAS-PR* questions (i.e. 3 or 4 on the item)† in pediatric obsessive-compulsive disorder sample (n = 35)
+Table 4 presents the percentage of parents who endorsed one of the two highest scores on the items in FAS-PR (i.e., 3 or 4 on the item) in pediatric OCD.

 The total effect of CY-BOCS on COIS-RP was significant, b = 17.73 (CI: 12.23–24.15; p = 0.001), Beta = 0.69 (CI: 0.48–0.80; p = 0.002); each 1-score increase in CY-BOCS predicted approximately 17.7-point increase in COIS-RP score.
 CY-BOCS was significantly predictive of the hypothesized mediating variable, FAS-PR;b = 1.28 (CI: 1.10–1.43; p = 0.001), Beta = 0.95 (CI: 0.92–0.97; p = 0.003).
 When controlling for CY-BOCS, FAS-PR was significantly predictive of COIS-RP, b = 13.85 (CI: 2.14–31.36; p = 0.009), Beta = 0.72 (CI: 0.12–1.79; p = 0.007).
 The estimated direct effect of CY-BOCS on COIS-RP, controlling for FAS-PR, was b = 0.073 (CI: 29.23–17.25; p = 0.982), Beta = 0.003 (CI: -1.15–0.64; p = 0.980).